bennettmcelwee/Search-Meter/readme.txt

 1. The Search Meter administration interface, showing some of the reports available.

 == Changelog ==
+= 2.13.1 =
+* Some fixes for text and internationalization.

 = 2.13 =
 * Search Summary and Recent Searches can be downloaded as CSV files.
 * Search Meter is now set up for translation to other languages.
-For details, go to https://translate.wordpress.org/ (Thanks to Christiaen François)
+For details, go to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/search-meter).
+(Thanks to Christiaen François)
 * All stats are now displayed in the WordPress time zone, and stored in the database as UTC.
 Previously, they were stored and displayed in the server time zone, which was confusing.
 The change means that old search statistics may be out by up to 13 hours.
 * Updated licensing, now using GPL3.